 - Map out your career and educational goals, action plans, professional development and training needs.

 The widely used MBTI identifies your personality type, your strengths, and your preferences as they relate to a potential career.
-It is not an online assessment—you must complete it at Career Services and there is a fee charged for the materials.
-Make an appointment with a career advisor, who is qualified to administer and interpret the MBTI and will help you understand what the results mean for you.
+Currently, we are not using the online version of this assessment—you must complete it at Career Services Office, and there is a fee charged for the materials.
+When we all can return to campus, Make an appointment with a career advisor, who is qualified to administer and interpret the MBTI and will help you understand what the results mean for you.

 The Jung Typology Test classifies people according to four criteria (Extroversion - Introversion, Sensing – Intuition, Thinking - Feeling, Judging – Perceiving) and provides immediate results.
 When you complete this test you will receive information on your type formula as well as a description of this type.
 You will also receive a list of suitable career choices based on your personality.